abbas-musayev/product-order/README.md

 Necessary information (about the customer, address to be sent, list of products) is accepted during the product sorting process.
 Later
 The names of the products are checked
-As much money as the order is deducted from the customer's account ProductList is Save
-The product is deducted from the quantity
+As much money as the order is deducted from the customer's account ProductList is Save and the product is deducted from the quantity

+## The technologies I use:
+## REST API, Spring Boot,Spring Validation, MySQL, Gradle.